IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ##<a name="ccfunc"></a>Chaincode Functions
 - Chaincode functions are dependent on actually be found inside your Go chaincode
-- My advise is to build your chaincode off of the Marble Application one.
+- My advice is to build your chaincode off of the Marble Application one.
 This way you get the basic CRUD functions below:

-### chaincode.query.read(name, [username], [callback]) *legacy*
-Read variable named name from chaincode state.
-This will call the `Query()` function in the Go chaincode, therefore the `Query()` function needs to exists in the cc.
-The variable name will be passed as `arg[0]` to `Query()`.
-The `username` parameter should be the desired secure context username that has already been registered against the selected peer.
-If left `null` the SDK will use a known username for the selected peer. (this is only relevant in a permissioned network)

-*This function is only here to help people transition from 0.0.5+ to 1.0.0.*
-*You should create your own read() function in your chaincode to overwrite this hack*

 ### chaincode.deploy(func, args, [options], [username], [callback])
 Deploy the chaincode.